 If you have £650,000 in your retirement pot, for example, then you can withdraw £26,000 each year.
 Assuming you own your own home by this point, that money could go a long way!

-How your child trust fund or junior ISA can help you retire early
+How to use your child trust fund or junior ISA to retire early

 You might not have a plan right away, but putting some, or all, of your child savings away could be one of the greatest gifts you give your future self.